miftahDB/miftahdb/README.md

   - `sql`: The SQL statement to execute.
   - `params`: Optional parameters to bind to the SQL statement.
 - **Returns**:
-  - The result of the operation, which includes the result of the SQL query or an error if the operation failed.
+  - The result of the operation, includes the result of the SQL query or an error if the operation failed.

 ```javascript
 // Execute a SELECT statement and get results